A Comprehensive List of Different Types of Parents

 As they got even older still, they were all about their friends.
 So if they misbehaved in some way, I would just not allow them to go to movies, birthday etc. next time and we would discuss why.

 I was never a parent who believed in groundings for any length of time.
 It just didn't seem to make any sense to me.
+I mean grounding them for a week or two, what did that ever accomplish.

 When they were around 16-18 they would go to parties and had boyfriends.